louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Results

-A total of 42 patients (35.7±10.9 years; gender: male 15, female 27) with bipolar depression were screened out.
+A total of 42 patients (35.7 ± 10.9 years; gender: male 15, female 27) with bipolar depression were screened out.
 Out of 42 patients, six patients were excluded before randomization.
 After randomization, seven patients were withdrawn.
-Twenty-nine patients with more than two visits after randomization (lithium group: 17, quetiapine XR group: 12, mean age: 36.1±10.4, gender: male 13, female 16) were included in the final analysis.
+Twenty-nine patients with more than two visits after randomization (lithium group: 17, quetiapine XR group: 12, mean age: 36.1 ± 10.4, gender: male 13, female 16) were included in the final analysis.
 In both groups, Hamilton Depression Rating Scale (HDRS) scores were significantly decreased at weeks 1, 2, 4, 6, and 8 compared with baseline.
-Remission rate (HDRS≤7) in the quetiapine XR was significantly higher than that of the lithium group.
+Remission rate (HDRS ≤ 7) in the quetiapine XR was significantly higher than that of the lithium group.
 In the quetiapine XR group, PSQI scores at weeks 1, 2, 4, 6, and 8 was significantly decreased compared with baseline.
 Sleep efficiency at weeks 6 and 8 was significantly increased.
 WASO at week 8 was significantly decreased.

 Limitations